Sid Gillman

-Early life and college
+Early life and playing career

 Sidney Gillman was born on October 26, 1911, in Minneapolis, Minnesota, to a Jewish family.
 His father was an Austrian immigrant who was in the movie theater business.
 He attended North High School, and was elected captain of his high school football team in his senior year, and played on a state All-Star team.

 He played college football at Ohio State University under coach Sam Willaman, forming the basis of his offense.
 Gillman was not impressed by Willaman's coaching ability.
 Gillman was an All-American at end in 1932 and 1933.
 He was a team co-captain on the 1933 team, and All-Big Ten Conference end in 1933.
 Gillman played in the first Chicago All-Star Game (1934) with the college All-Stars playing against the NFL champion Chicago Bears, where he was flattened by Bears legend Bronko Nagurski.

 While attending Ohio State, Gillman was a brother of the Nu chapter of the Zeta Beta Tau fraternity, living in the fraternity house for three years at college.
 He played piano in small bands during his college years to make extra money (including one called the Red Hot Peppers).
 He was a political science major.